 ACRYLIC PAINTING: BEGINNING II

-Projects in acrylic painting with an emphasis on fundamental painting techniques.
-Prerequisite: Art 2A or 12A or 13A (completed with a grade of "C" or higher) or equivalent.
+Projects in acrylic painting with an emphasis on fundamental painting techniques and approaches.
+Prerequisite: Art 13A or equivalent (completed with a grade of "C" or higher).
 2 hours lecture, 4 hours studio.

 ACRYLIC PAINTING: ADVANCED I